mdzakidev/bot-tele/README.md

-# bot-tele
-Telegram bot which is useful for providing automatic comic update information from siikomik.com
 # Siikomik Project Updates Telegram Bot

 This project is a Telegram bot that scrapes the latest project updates from [Siikomik](https://siikomik.com/) and sends notifications to a specified Telegram chat.
 The bot checks for new updates every 10 seconds and sends the latest chapter information if an update is detected.